sccn/sccn.github.io/tutorials/ConceptsGuide/EEGLAB_functions.md

 Functions with the prefix *pop_* or *eeg_* are functions that take the EEG structure as their first input argument.
-Functions with the prefix *pop_* can be called either from the EEGLAB menu or from the Matlab command line, while functions with the prefix *eeg_* can only be called from the Matlab command line.
+Functions with the prefix *pop_* can be called either from the EEGLAB menu or from the MATLAB command line, while functions with the prefix *eeg_* can only be called from the MATLAB command line.
 When you select a menu entry in the EEGLAB main window, EEGLAB calls a *pop_* function, usually providing it with one parameter only, the EEG structure containing the current dataset (when selecting a menu item, the pop_ function it calls is listed in